 It is designed primarily for year 1 or 2 BA Japanese students, but it could be offered as an open option to students in year 1 or 2 from other BA degrees.
 All Japanese literary works assigned will be in English translation.

-Total of 22 weeks teaching with 1.5 hours classroom contact per week consisting of a one hour lecture and a two hour seminar.
+Total of 10 weeks teaching with 3 hours classroom contact per week consisting of a one hour lecture and a two hour seminar.
 A mixture of formal lectures and student presentations on essays and supplementary texts.
 Full class participation is expected from students.

 Scope and syllabus

 The course will be taught through a number of approaches.
 Lectures will provide a thorough background to specific literary movements and particularly important writers in the modern period, as well as alert students to the reader’s own cultural expectations when approaching the distinctive style of modern Japanese literature.
 An important aim is to set literature within the broader context of Japanese culture and history.
 All students will be expected to read set literary texts before class, and then discuss them in group discussions in class.
 This course is taught in English and therefore there is no Japanese language difficulty.